Miklos-Molnar/Markdown-projects/2025-07-06-Joe-Reis-Practical-Data-Modeling-Book/brainfarts-to-46-blogpost.md

-# 46.Post： Are the Levels of Data Modeling Outdated？
+# 46.Post：Are the Levels of Data Modeling Outdated？
 _Is the Three-Level Data Modeling Still Relevant in 2025?_

 Let’s get this out of the way: *I don’t believe the three levels of data modeling — conceptual, logical, and physical — are outdated*.
 What **is outdated**, though, is the *way we talk about them*, *use them*, and *freeze them* in linear workflows.
 That mindset?
 Yeah, that can go.